Heppcat-Programming/background-color-ai-tests/README.md

 First install the dependencies using `pip install pyqt5 lxml`

 Go to the folder named `labelimg` and run `python labelImg.py` then using the buttons on the side open the folder with the first image.
 Then press w and make the selection.
 After doing that save the image and go on to the next one.
 To copy the selection from image to image press `Ctrl + V`, but you have to reselect the object for each background color.

+## Training
+### Repeat Per Color
+    Create a mobilenet model with 12 of the labeled images (from that color)

+## Testing
+    Test the models using all of the remaining 3 images from every color